I covered the Product Marketing Community event in New York. Product Marketing Community was founded by Product Marketers for Product Marketers.

 Only certain target customers will buy due to internal and external factors.

 To grow revenue, businesses need to develop and use better competitive insights.
-Developing these insights entails examing everything about the competition to identify: strengths, weaknesses, competitor priorities, growing, and underserved markets.
+Developing these insights entails examine everything about the competition to identify: strengths, weaknesses, competitor priorities, growing, and under-served markets.